usnistgov/dioptra/docs/source/tutorials/hello_world/part-0.rst

    * :ref:`how-to-create-queues` - Instructions on customizing queues and workers
    * :ref:`explanation-queues-and-workers` - Explanation on Queues and Workers
-   * :ref:`how-to-using-custom-workers` - Connect custom workers in Dioptra
+   * :ref:`how-to-creating-custom-workers` - Create custom worker containers for Dioptra

 Next Steps
 ----------